incise-project/incise2019-techreport/README.md

 [Cabinet Office](https://www.gov.uk/cabinetoffice)) and funded by the [Open Society Foundations](https://www.opensocietyfoundations.org).

-The Blavatnik School of Government is re-establishing the project, aiming to publish a new edition of the InCiSE Index in 2024.
-To support this, the School is republishing the 2019 project outputs (this Technical Report, the Results Report and interactive visualisations) to help foster engagement with stakeholders as work progresses towards a new edition of the InCiSE index.
+The Blavatnik School of Government is re-establishing the InCiSE project with the aim of publishing a new edition of the InCiSE Index in 2024.
+To support engagement with stakeholders the School is re-publishing the 2019 project outputs (this Technical Report, the Results Report and interactive data visualisations) in more modern and user friendly formats.

 ### Differences from the original 2019 publication